-Prime farmland: The property is comprised of soil types that are classified as prime farmland and farmland of statewide importance.
+Prime farmland: This property contains a soil type that is classified as farmland of statewide importance.

-Soil suitability: The property is comprised of soil types that are somewhat limited and very limited regarding septic tank absorption fields for residential properties.
+Soil suitability: This property contains soil types that are classified as somewhat limited and very limited regarding septic tank absorption fields.

-Flood plains and wetlands: There are no known floodplains or wetlands located on the property.
+Flood plains and wetlands: There are no known floodplains or wetlands known on this property.